Appendix

 Headquartered in Rotterdam, the Netherlands

-2-2Entities included in the organisation's sustainability reportingAbout SamskipSamskip BV including Samskip Multimodal and Samskip HF
+2-2Entities included in the organization's sustainability reportingAbout SamskipSamskip BV, which includes Samskip Multimodal and Samskip HF.

-For any information about this report, please contact Pedro Vasconcellos, Head of Sustainability at pedro.vasconcellos@samskip.com
+For any information about this report, please contact Laurens Dourleijn, Manager Sustainability at sustainability@samskip.com

-2-6Activities, value chain and other business relationshipsAbout SamskipSamskip is active in the European multimodal logistics and global freight forwarding.
+2-6Activities, value chain and other business relationshipsOur Business – Our Value ChainSamskip is active in the European multimodal logistics and global freight forwarding.

 The services provided include logistics services, warehousing and freight forwarding in Europe, UK, Scandinavia and Iceland.

-2-8Workers who are not employeesInformation is unavailable or incomplete.
+2-8Workers who are not employeesInformation is not currently available.

 Ólafur Ólafsson, Chairman